nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data files
+* Dealing with missing/corrupted data files
    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_